juju988/pytest_notes/README.md

 `pytest --tb=no` | no traceback
 `pytest --setup-show` | show progress of setting up fixtures.
 Note that you'll get messages like `SETUP F fixture name` where `F` means 'Function scope'.
 [More info on Fixture Scope here](#fixture-scope)
 `pytest --fixtures -v` | show available fixtures, the ones in `conftest.py` are at the bottom.
 The optional `-v` flag gives the filename containing the fixtures.
+`pytest --markers` | list the markers in use in the project, including custom ones.

 ## Using a config file